 I ran my little company for nine years, finally taking a job as V.P. of Marketing with a start-up Internet store on the other side of the country.
 In three wonderful, terrifying years, my new employer basically invented the sort of Internet commerce we all take for granted today, went public, and then imploded in flames, leaving me with a ton of rapidly falling stock—which I sold just before they became altogether worthless (months after my wife told me to).
 This left us with just enough resources for me to retire at the age of 54.
 All my professional skills had by this time become hopelessly obsolete—with the exception being able to research a subject and write about it.
 The rise and fall of the company was the subject of my first book, In the Company of Good and Evil, co-authored with Craig Winn.
 Then a second book with the same co-author, a novel entitled Tea with Terrorists, grew out of the 9-11 disaster of 2001.

 It was at this point that I finally realized that God had been preparing me for my present task for the previous thirty years.
-I began work on the books you’ll find on this website The End of the Beginning (a four-volume, 1,700 page comprehensive study of Biblical prophecy), The Owner’s Manual (two volumes exploring what every Christian should know about the Law of Moses), and The Torah Code (the book you’re reading now, projected to be a seven-volume work examining the extensive symbol lexicon used by Yahweh in His written word).
+I began work on the books you’ll find on this website The End of the Beginning (a four-volume, 1,700 page comprehensive study of Biblical prophecy), The Owner’s Manual (three volumes exploring what every Christian should know about the Law of Moses), and The Torah Code (the book you’re reading now, projected to be a seven-volume work examining the extensive symbol lexicon used by Yahweh in His written word).
 In short, I find that I have taken on the role of a Levite—one set-apart by God exclusively for His own purposes.
 It has been my privilege to do this for the past fifteen years now, and it is my sincere hope that you are finding it of some value.

 It was never Yahweh’s intention to work His Levites to death, although I, for one, would be perfectly happy to “die in the saddle.”
 Rather, He arranged a limited “tour of duty” for Levites.
 “Then Yahweh spoke to Moses, saying, ‘This is what pertains to the Levites: From twenty-five years old and above one may enter to perform service in the work of the tabernacle of meeting; and at the age of fifty years they must cease performing this work, and shall work no more.
 They may minister with their brethren in the tabernacle of meeting, to attend to needs, but they themselves shall do no work.
 Thus you shall do to the Levites regarding their duties.’”
 (Numbers 8:23-26) Although the Levites began working at the age of twenty-five, they were not “numbered” among the official Levite census until they were thirty (see Numbers 4:46-48).
 This is mirrored in the life of Christ, who began His “official” ministry when He was “about thirty” (Luke 3:23).